uossoftwareapplication20243/GPT4Rec/README.md

 @inproceedings{zhu2024collaborative,
-  title={Collaborative large language model for recommender systems}, author={Zhu, Yaochen and Wu, Liang and Guo, Qi and Hong, Liangjie and Li, Jundong}, booktitle={Proceedings of the ACM on Web Conference 2024}, pages={3162--3172}, year={2024}
+  title={Collaborative large language model for recommender systems}, author={Zhu, Yaochen and Wu, Liang and Guo, Qi and Hong, Liangjie and Li, Jundong}, booktitle={Proceedings of the ACM Web Conference}, pages={3162--3172}, year={2024}
 }